Click a name below to read more about the instructor.

 Margaret Thompson (Polack), Co-owner/Program Supervisor

 Margaret Thompson (formerly Polack) has been dancing for 32 years and has had the pleasure of teaching dance for the past 23 years.
-Margaret grew up outside of Milwaukee and began her dance training at the age of 3 and continued throught high school at Accent On Dance Studios.
+Margaret grew up outside of Milwaukee and began her dance training at the age of 3 and continued throughout high school at Accent On Dance Studios.
 She later attended Southern Methodist University in Dallas where she studied with some of the top teachers and choreographers in the industry and ultimately earned a BFA in Dance Performance.
 Immediately following graduation, Margaret moved to Chicago to pursue her childhood dream in opening a studio with her sisters.
 Margaret is married and is raising 2 young sons.
 She is thrilled that she has been able to run VPA alongside her 2 sisters since 2003.
 She is inspired every day by the students, parents and faculty of VPA.